Manassaharoy/nodejsstater_enc/README.md

-# A node js starter code with MVC stucture.
+# A node js starter code with MVC stucture (with encryption middleware).

 A code template to get quick started with node js, express js and mongodb.
 It has error handling an database middleware ready to use.